 Swap scrolling for journaling, reading, or meditation

 Instead of endless scrolling or binge-watching, consider soothing rituals that promote relaxation and reflection.
-Journaling, reading a physical book, stretching, or practicing meditation or prayer can signal to your nervous system that it’s time to rest.
-These practices also help lower cortisol, which—when elevated—can interfere with ovulation and progesterone production.
+Journaling, reading a physical book, stretching, or practicing meditation help lower cortisol and activate the parasympathetic nervous system which are both essential for ovulation and progesterone production.

 Keep your room dark, cool, and quiet

-A sleep-supportive environment is essential.
-Aim to keep your room between 65–70°F (18–21°C) for ideal sleep conditions.
-Use blackout curtains or a sleep mask to block light and a white noise machine to minimize sound disturbances.
+An optimal sleep environment supports deeper sleep cycles.
+Aim to keep your bedroom between 65–70°F (18–21°C), use blackout curtains or a sleep mask to block light, and consider a white noise machine to minimize sound disturbances.
 A calming, tidy, minimalist bedroom setup can also promote mental ease before sleep.

-While alcohol might make you feel drowsy, it disrupts deep REM sleep and can interfere with hormone detoxification in the liver—both crucial during preconception.
-Instead, try a calming herbal tea blend with ingredients like chamomile, passionflower, lemon balm, or valerian root.
+While alcohol might make you feel drowsy, it disrupts deep REM sleep and can interfere with hormone detoxification in the liver which are both crucial during preconception.
+Instead, try a calming herbal tea blend with ingredients like chamomile, rooibos, lemon balm, or ginger.
 These herbs are known for their relaxing properties and ability to ease anxiety and promote more restorative sleep.

 Consider using a wearable sleep tracker like the Oura Ring or another device that provides insights into your sleep cycles, heart rate variability, and readiness.
 Understanding your body’s patterns can help you identify and adjust habits that may be disrupting sleep or affecting fertility.